dbstreif/iambic-controller/README.md

 4. Use a LED to test if PULLUP (Dit/Dah press/release) is working correctly.

 ### Compatibility
-Plug and play with VBand, MorseIT (IOS/Android), MorseKeyer Software (PC)
+Plug and play with VBand, MorseIT (IOS/Android), MorseKeyer Software (PC), and many other applications.